buudee625/new-coders-bible/git-commands.md

     `git reset --hard <commit-hash>`

-## Reading Repos
+## Reading Repos `remote`

 - `git remote show origin` Show repo’s remote URL

 - `git remote -v` Show all repo URL

+- `git remote set-url origin <repo_URL>` Set repot URL on origin

-- `$ git status` Prints out the current "tracking state" of the repo.
+- `git status` Prints out the current "tracking state" of the repo.
 The state includes information about changes, additions and deletions of files, whether or not these changes have been added/stages, and sometimes even any merge conflicts.

 - `git log` Prints out the commit history of the current branch of the current repo.